dwarvesf/playbook/engineering/setup/terminal.md

 - Windows is kinda tricky, to have Unix like command you use have to install [WLS](https://learn.microsoft.com/en-us/windows/wsl/install).
 You can also use new [Terminal](https://github.com/microsoft/terminal) which is more powerful easier to use

+## Command-line Plugins

+Most likely, you might be using `zsh`, `tmux`, or `vim`/`nvim` as part of your workflow.
+They are powerful on their own, but lack some of the love and care of GUI tools we take for granted today.
+If you feel this might be the case for you, you can try extending these tools with plugins.
+Their configs usually reside in the `~/.config` folder, which you can version control with your dotfiles.

 ## Setup zsh and plugins

+ZSH plugins give extra features such as rich history search, better autocompletion, snippets, etc. to better facilitate developer workflows.
+A lot of plugins also help make your terminal look better.

+Before adding a plugin, you need to choose a plugin manager.
+You can find an appropriate plugin framework as well as plugins at [https://github.com/unixorn/awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins).
+The most popular plugin manager is [oh-my-zsh](https://ohmyz.sh/), while one of the fastest ones is [zinit](https://github.com/zdharma-continuum/zinit).

 Our team prefer to use Z shell (Zsh) to execute commands, with [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) as plugins manager